bhstark2/latency/report.md

-The link technologies in the path contribute latency due to the distance the signals travel (length of the physical medium) relative to the speed at which signals are transmitted on the physical medium (propagation delay), the time it takes for equipment to encode and decode the physical and link-layer technologies, characteristics of how bits of information are encoded on the physical medium, and switching and queuing delays caused by nodes needing to combine and send inbound traffic on outbound links.
+The link technologies in the path contribute latency due to the distance the signals travel (length of the physical medium) relative to the speed at which signals travel on the physical medium (propagation delay), the time it takes for equipment to encode and decode the physical and link-layer signals, characteristics of how bits of information are encoded on the physical medium, and switching and queuing delays caused by nodes needing to combine and send inbound traffic on outbound links.